LEFT HANDED PITCHER

 Liriano has always had outstanding stuff, although his fastball velocity has fluctuated from roughly 95 on average before the surgery to anywhere from slightly below 91 to a little below 94 since then.
 He also has a good change and slider.
 His control has fluctuated even more wildly than his velocity.
 He has a career-long pattern of having much better xFIP numbers than ERAs.
 Normally, this would indicate that a pitcher has had some bad luck or been undermined by a bad defense.
 The disparity with Liriano, however, has been so large and so persistent that it’s hard to write off as bad luck.
 He’s generally been a groundball pitcher, although that also has fluctuated.
 He’s been deadly against left-handed batters during his career, holding them to an OPS of .597.
 Right-handed hitters have a .744 OPS against him.

-In December, the Pirates and Liriano agreed to a two-year deal worth $12.75M.
+In December 2012, the Pirates and Liriano agreed to a two-year deal worth $12.75M.
 Finalization of the deal, however, was delayed when the Pirates discovered that Liriano had suffered a broken humerus in his non-throwing arm that will cause him to miss the beginning of 2013.
-In the end, the sides re-worked the deal as a rather complicated one that still potentially is worth $12.75M.
-Liriano is guaranteed $1M in 2013, with an additional $3.75M possible based on how long he spends on the disabled list.
-The Pirates have an $8M option for 2014, but it can vest at $5M, $6M or $8M, depending on time missed due to the broken arm in 2013.
-If the option vests at $5M or $6M, he can still earn up to $8M in incentives based on starts in 2014.
+In the end, the sides re-worked the deal as a rather complicated one that still potentially was worth $12.75M, including an option for 2014 that the Pirates ultimately exercised.
+Liriano became a free agent after the 2014 season, but the Pirates were able to re-sign him for three years and $39M.

 Liriano put up impressive numbers in his debut, including high K rates.
 At this point he was sitting in the low 90s and reaching 96.
 Baseball America rated him the Giants’ 14th best prospect.